Wollivan/SquadronLeader/README.md

 ##### No. The altitude gained from an Immelmann does not count, so you could do a Barrel Roll/Split S, then proceed to Immelmann during the attack stage after taking an opponent out!
 (If you do, you'll be one hell of a pilot!)

+#### Does a critical hit do more damage?

+##### The benefit of a critical hit is it's dificulty to dodge.
+Think of it as a very accurate shot.
+But is still only deals 1 damage.

 ## Thank you playtesters

 Without your help, this game would suck.